gabelivan/wp-asset-clean-up/readme.txt

 = I do not know or I'm not sure which assets to unload on my pages.
 What should I do? =

 With the recently released "Test Mode" feature, you can safely unload assets on your web pages without affecting the pages' functionality for the regular visitors.
 It will unload CSS & JavaScript files that you selected ONLY for yourself (logged-in administrator).
 That's recommended in case you have any doubts about whether you should applying a specific setting or unload any asset.
-Once you've been through the trial and error and your website is lighter, you can deactivate "Test Mode" and the changes will apply for everyone.
+Once you've been through the trial and error and your website is lighter, you can deactivate "Test Mode", clear cache (if using a caching plugin) and the changes will apply for everyone.
 Then, test the page speed score of your website :)

 == Screenshots ==
 1. When editing a post/page (custom post type as well) a meta box will load with the asset list